 Where you live MUST be taken into consideration.
 Each area of the country has a different timeframe for the last frost of the season.

-This will let you know when you can start your seeds so that they are ready to transfer after the last frost.
+This will also let you know when you can start your seeds so that they are ready to transfer after the last frost.

 Of course, the last frost isn’t your only worry.
 If you live in the Northern part of the United States, you’ll have to worry about early frosts.